Bad things happen to good people. This is one of the many mantras of preppers. We look out for those bad things around every corner.

 That being said, practice with them!
 I’ve used a few that I’d consider thin and weak.
 They work great once.
 But only once.
 Twice and you are pushing your luck.

 If you choose to make your own, there are few options that I have found that work very well.
+As long as you pay attention to width and thickness you can turn almost anything into a shim.

 First are bobby pins.
 On the edge of too thick, they work great if you sand them down just a touch.
 With their thickness comes durability.
 I have a few that I have used a hundred times.